AurelienTran/Makefile/README.md

 ## Target
 Name  | Description
 ------|------------
-all   | Build the program
+all   | Build the program.
-run   | Run the program
+run   | Run the program.
-clean | Remove generated program and other temporary file
+clean | Remove generated program and other temporary file. dist  | Create zip file containing current project after clean is run.

 ## Features
 * Recusively search all source files in the source directory and compile them.